 In any given month, thousands of organizations worldwide may suffer a data breach.

 There's no question that data breaches are the epitome of a public relations disaster.
-Research conducted by OnePoll and Semafone in 2014 indicates that 86% of consumers are hesitant to make purchases from companies that have been breached.
-While a security incident isn't always a one-way ticket to bankruptcy, it can often spell financial troubles and a lack of customer trust for months, if not years, following the incident.
+Research conducted by OnePoll and Semafone in 2014 indicates that 86% of consumers are hesitant to make purchases from companies that have experienced a data breach.
+While a security incident isn't always a one-way ticket to bankruptcy, it can often lead to financial troubles and a loss of customer trust for months, if not years, following the incident.

 To help you avoid being the subject of media interest and customer panic, we've curated a list of seven high-profile security incidents and what they can teach the rest of us.